\[Under Development] Integration Guide (Lite)

 $ pod install --repo-update

-5) Open your project using the generated *.xcworkspace file.
+5\) Open your project using the generated \*.xcworkspace file.

-NOTE: IF YOU ARE NEW TO COCOAPODS, GO TO COCOAPODS TO LEARN HOW TO INSTALL IT.
+> #### **NOTE:** IF YOU ARE NEW TO COCOAPODS, GO TO [COCOAPODS](https://cocoapods.org/) TO LEARN HOW TO INSTALL IT. <a href="#note-if-you-are-new-to-cocoapods-go-to-cocoapods-to-learn-how-to-install-it" id="note-if-you-are-new-to-cocoapods-go-to-cocoapods-to-learn-how-to-install-it"></a>

 Make sure to always open the Xcode workspace instead of the project file when building your project: